The Solitude of Latin America: Modernity

 Another colonial legacy addressed, indirectly, in this speech is the concept of modernity in regards to European and Western colonialism.
 Initially, during the Enlightenment Era, the Europeans came up with the idea of modernity to compare themselves to the “others” of the world.
 Europe calling themselves modern automatically placed unknown cultures in the inferior, or un-modern category.
 Márquez addresses this in his speech when he uses the example of the United States using a, “yardstick that they use [to measure] themselves,” to measure those in Latin America.

-Once García Márquez addresses the colonial legacies and their lingering effects, he then goes into the ongoing process Latin American are currently going through, de/territorialization, or, the process of weakening the ties between culture and space.
+Once García Márquez addresses the colonial legacies and their lingering effects, he then goes into the ongoing process Latin America is currently going through, de/territorialization, or, the process of weakening the ties between culture and space.
 The process of deterritorialization itself involves the two separate processes of deterritorialization and reterritorialization.
 In simple terms, this can be thought of as rejecting the dominant colonial power legacies while at the same time reclaiming your own culture.
 In his speech, Marquez mentions the Central American civil wars of the 1970s and the influx of refugees that left their homeland as a result.
 To get an idea of the mass number of people displaced by these wars, Marquez gives us this comparison, “…the country that could be formed of all the exiles and forced emigrants of Latin America would have a population larger than that of Norway".